pipe-cd/pipecd/CONTRIBUTING.md

 **You can find detailed development information in the README file of each directory.**

+Note: While working with the PipeCD codebase, you may refer to [Makefile](./Makefile) for useful commands.

 ### Online one-click setup for contributing

 We are preparing Gitpod and Codespace to facilitate the setup process for contributing.